Where are Discover Credit Cards Accepted?

 Every purchase with Discover earns rewards, which can be redeemed in a variety of ways best suited for cardmember needs.

-And Discover monitors every account transaction and alerts you of any suspicious activity to help protect you from fraud.
-You’re never held responsible for unauthorized purchases on your Discover Card account.5
+And Discover monitors every account transaction and alerts you of any suspicious activity to help monitor fraud.
+You’re never held responsible for unauthorized purchases on your Discover Card account.7

 How can you determine whether an online retailer accepts Discover?

 Discover is accepted by 99% of places that take credit cards nationwide1, so your retailer may already accept Discover.
 But to be sure, you can see if they list Discover among payment options at checkout or in their terms.
-Even if you don’t see Discover acceptance listed, keep in mind that other online payment services, like when you pay using PayPal4, allow you to use Discover to fund your purchases as well.
+Even if you don’t see Discover acceptance listed, keep in mind that online payment services allow you to use Discover to fund your purchases as well.
+For instance, you can pay for your purchase with PayPal using any amount of your rewards.4

 Discover secured credit cards are also accepted